Thursday, November 26, 2009

 Photo timeline . . .

+The second lovely photo was taken 9 days later, on Tuesday June 2nd, 8 days after surgery and a few hours before I had the stitches taken out.
 This is why I was afraid of scaring Charlie when I got home!
 Looks pretty gross but if you then fast-forward four days to picture number 3, you will see that the scars are healing quite nicely!
 The ones on the side of my neck are actually in a crease and you will barely see them in a few months time.

 Picture number 3 was taken on Saturday June 6th, hanging out with the girls from the "hood " on Lake Norman.
 Seemed just like old times!
 That's me in the middle--you can barely see the scar!
 (Tia,Jenn,Me,Lisa,Lori)